apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ### Classes vs functions

-If you are using React classes instead of using the `graphql` wrapper, you can still type the incoming props for your class, like so:
+If you are using React classes (instead of using the `graphql` wrapper), you can still type the incoming props for your class like so:

 ```tsx
 import { ChildProps } from "@apollo/react-hoc";